tkhamez/neucore/doc/API.md

 - List of groups with access to this list. `/user/watchlist/{id}/group/list`
 - Add access group to the list. `/user/watchlist/{id}/group/add/{group}`
 - Remove access group from the list. `/user/watchlist/{id}/group/remove/{group}`
+- List of corporations for the blacklist. `/user/watchlist/{id}/blacklist-corporation/list`
+- Add corporation to the blacklist. `/user/watchlist/{id}/blacklist-corporation/add/{corporation}`
+- Remove corporation from the blacklist. `/user/watchlist/{id}/blacklist-corporation/remove/{corporation}`
+- List of alliances for the blacklist. `/user/watchlist/{id}/blacklist-alliance/list`
+- Add alliance to the blacklist. `/user/watchlist/{id}/blacklist-alliance/add/{alliance}`
+- Remove alliance from the blacklist. `/user/watchlist/{id}/blacklist-alliance/remove/{alliance}`
+- List of corporations for the corporation whitelist. `/user/watchlist/{id}/whitelist-corporation/list`
+- Add corporation to the corporation whitelist. `/user/watchlist/{id}/whitelist-corporation/add/{corporation}`
+- Remove corporation from the corporation whitelist. `/user/watchlist/{id}/whitelist-corporation/remove/{corporation}`
+- List of alliances for the alliance whitelist. `/user/watchlist/{id}/whitelist-alliance/list`
+- Add alliance to the alliance whitelist. `/user/watchlist/{id}/whitelist-alliance/add/{alliance}`
+- Remove alliance from the alliance whitelist. `/user/watchlist/{id}/whitelist-alliance/remove/{alliance}`

 ### Application API